Mo Williams: Return to Cleveland (2015–2017)

 On June 14, 2016, before the end of the 2016 NBA Finals, Williams exercised his player option with the Cavaliers for the 2016–17 season.
 Williams originally declared that the 2016–17 season would be his last, but on September 26, 2016, he announced his intentions to retire from the NBA.
 However, he never officially signed retirement papers and instead remained on the Cavaliers' roster.
 Not being a rotation player in 2015–16 for the first time had been the most challenging time of Williams' career, and while the departure of Matthew Dellavedova in the 2016 off-season opened a spot at point guard, the Cavaliers drafted Kay Felder in the 2016 draft, which would have left Williams a third-string point guard for a second straight season.
 Williams did not join the playing group for the 2016–17 season and in October 2016, he underwent surgery on his left knee.
 In January 2017, rumors began to surface of Williams being a possible trade piece for the Cavaliers.

-Williams' final NBA game was Game 7 of the 2016 NBA Finals on June 19, 2016 when Cleveland won the game (and thus the series) to the Golden State Warriors 93 - 89.
+Williams' final NBA game was game 7 of the 2016 NBA Finals on June 19, 2016, when Cleveland won the game (and thus the series) to the Golden State Warriors 93–89.
 In that game, Williams recorded 2 points, 1 turnover and 1 foul.

 On January 7, 2017, Williams was traded, along with Mike Dunleavy Jr. and a future first-round draft pick, to the Atlanta Hawks in exchange for Kyle Korver.
-He was later shipped to the Denver Nuggets alongside cash considerations on January 18, 2017 in exchange for the rights to Cenk Akyol; he was immediately waived by the Nuggets upon being acquired.
+He was later shipped to the Denver Nuggets alongside cash considerations on January 18, 2017, in exchange for the rights to Cenk Akyol; he was immediately waived by the Nuggets upon being acquired.
 Two days later, he was claimed off waivers then immediately waived by the Philadelphia 76ers.
 The 76ers reportedly made the claim in order to get $2.2 million closer to the salary floor while preventing the Nuggets from doing so after Denver acquired Williams in a trade with the Hawks.
 He was later claimed and waived by the Nuggets on January 23 for a similar reason.

 Coaching career

-In May 2018, Williams was named an assistant coach for the Cal State Northridge Matadors men's basketball team, effectively ending his playing career.
+In May 2018, Williams was named an assistant coach for the Cal State Northridge Matadors men's basketball team, signalling an end to his playing career.
 In May 2020, he was appointed head coach of the Alabama State Hornets basketball team.
 He resigned two years later on March 9, 2022.
 On March 14, Williams was named head coach at his hometown university, Jackson State, replacing Wayne Brent.